 Recently, two news topic datasets have been introduced, both annotated with the IPTC Media Topic schema: the MN-DS dataset \cite{petukhova2023mn}, comprising approximately 10,000 English news articles, and the EventDNA dataset \cite{colruyt2023eventdna}, containing around 1,800 Dutch news articles.
-Despite their potential, both datasets have faced criticism regarding the reliability of manually-annotated labels, as highlighted in related studies employing these datasets for machine learning experiments \cite{de2020news,fatemi2023evaluating}.
+Despite their potential, both datasets have faced criticism regarding the reliability of manually annotated labels, as highlighted in related studies that employed these datasets for machine learning experiments \cite{de2020news,fatemi2023evaluating}.
 Beyond problems with reliability, these datasets exhibit additional limitations.
 The MN-DS dataset was derived from the NELA-GT-2018 dataset \cite{norregaard2019nela}, which was originally developed for misinformation research.
 As a result, it includes sources known to disseminate fake news, which may compromise the performance of models trained on it when applied to mainstream news texts.
 The EventDNA dataset, on the other hand, is limited by its annotations being performed at the lowest levels of the IPTC Media Topic taxonomy.
-Specific sublabels do not always align well with top-level labels, which restricts the utility of the dataset for automatic text classification on top-level labels.
-Additionally, while EventDNA is freely accessible, restrictions on third-party sharing pose challenges for conducting experiments with closed-source large language models.
+Specific sublabels do not always align well with top-level labels, which makes the dataset less useful for automatic text classification on top-level labels.
+Additionally, while EventDNA is freely accessible, restrictions on third-party sharing do not allow experiments with closed-source large language models.

 Prior research has investigated a range of machine learning models for the automatic classification of texts into IPTC news topics.
 The experiments encompass both traditional non-neural models, such as logistic regression, the Naive Bayes classifier, and support vector machines \cite{petukhova2023mn,fatemi2023evaluating}, as well as deep learning techniques, particularly BERT-like Transformer models \cite{petukhova2023mn,de2020news,pranjic2020evaluation}.
 Most of these studies have demonstrated that Transformer-based models consistently achieve state-of-the-art performance, indicating their potential in the domain of news topic classification \cite{petukhova2023mn,de2020news}.